Singapore Online Stock Brokerage Account Fees in 2026

 Market access: Which global exchanges can you access with that provider?
 This would be important for those looking to trade in overseas markets such as Hong Kong, China and the USA, or if you are looking to trade in specifically in lesser-known markets.

 Platform interface: Not all apps are created equal.
-Some are more user friendly than others, being easier to navigate and execute trades.
-However, this user appeal could also be a largely personal preference.
-The speed and responsiveness of the app to show prices and execute trades are also important, particularly for traders that trade with short timeframes.
+Some are more user-friendly than others, being easier to navigate and execute trades.
+However, this user appeal could also be largely a matter of personal preference.
+The speed and responsiveness of the app in displaying prices and executing trades are also important, particularly for traders who trade on short timeframes.

 Investment insights: Brokerage accounts also go the distance to value add by providing investment insights such as buy/sell/hold calls, research reports, market outlook commentary, stock ideas and other materials for their clients to use.